 Operators are defined to equal some expression, with no domain specified.
 Unlike functions, which are sets, operators are a syntactic mechanism for naming.
 All occurrences of operators are syntactically replaced by their definitions before semantic interpretation takes place.
 Parentheses instead of brackets distinguish an operator from a function, for example $q(x) \triangleq x$ defines the operator q to be the identity mapping.
-Unnamed operators are built with the construct LAMBDA [91].
+Unnamed operators are built with the construct LAMBDA [109].
 A first-order operator takes as arguments operators without arguments (nullary).
 An operator that takes a first-order operator as argument is called second-order.
 For example, the expression F(x, G(-)) denotes an operator F that takes as arguments a nullary operator x and a unary operator G[10, §17.1.1].
-TLA+ includes [10, §16.1.2] Hilbert's choice operator [92], [93].
+TLA+ includes [10, §16.1.2] Hilbert's choice operator [110], [111].
 If $\exists x : P(x)$, then the expression CHOOSE x : P(x) equals some value that satisfies P(x).
 Otherwise, this expression is some unspecified value that can differ depending on P.

 The operator \land denotes conjunction, \lor disjunction, \neg negation.
+Conjunctions and disjunctions can be written vertically, for example

-Nat denotes the set of natural numbers [10, §18.6, p.348], and for $i, j \in Nat$ the set of integers between i and j is denoted by
+Vertical lists of this kind can also be nested.
+Nat denotes the set of natural numbers [10, §18.6, p.
+348], and for $i, j \in Nat$ the set of integers between i and j is denoted by